-Arising in 17th century France, the camp aesthetic granted “bad taste” a new sense of beauty.
-The exhibition “Camp: Notes on Fashion” at The Met Fifth Avenue takes up this concept, and is the main theme at the corresponding acclaimed gala.
+in 17th century France, the camp aesthetic granted “bad taste” a new sense of beauty.
+The exhibition “Camp: Notes on Fashion” at The Met Fifth Avenue takes up on the idea, and sets the tone on the Gala’s fashion theme!

 This post contains affiliate advertising links.
 Image: Peter H.